-Hall D is responsible for the vacuum between the valves VBVD5C11A and VBVD101.
+Hall D is responsible for the vacuum between the valves VBV5C11B and VBVAD00A.
 This is the region from the goniometer to the valve upstream of the electron beam dump.
-The ultimate pressure in the Hall D section when VBV5C11A is closed will be below 1×10-5 mbar.
-Hall D will provide, install, and control three pumping stations using turbomolecular pumps which will be used to evacuate the Hall D tagger beam line.
-One pump near the goniometer will reduce the pressure to the 1×10^{-5} mbar level for the machine.
+The ultimate pressure in the Hall D section when VBVAD00Ais closed will be below 1 mbar.
+Hall D will provide, install, and control three pumping stations using turbomolecular pumps, which will be used to evacuate the Hall D tagger beam line.
+One pump near the goniometer will reduce the pressure to the mbar level for the machine.
 A second pumping station near the East wall of the tagger hall services the beam line between the tagger hall and Hall D. The third pumping station on the vacuum vessel of the tagger spectrometer evacuates this large vacuum vessel and provides pumping to the short section of beam line between the tagger vacuum vessel and the beam dump.
 All pumping stations will be instrumented with thermocouple pressure gages and cold cathode gages.
-Near the pumping station at the East wall will also be a valve where an accelerator system groups' portable roots blower pumping station can be attached for the initial evacuation of the vacuum system.
-Hall D will provide and install all vacuum equipment instrumentation and controls and will be read out and controlled by Hall D. Hall D will provide all information via EPICS to accelerator operations and the machine safety system as required [7].
-Hall D will provide valve control capability to the accelerator system groups' valve control box so the isolation valves can be closed in case of vacuum failure.
+Near the pumping station can be attached for the initial evacuation of the vacuum system.
+After installation, all vacuum equipment instrumentation and controls and will be read out and controlled by Hall D. Hall D will provide all information via EPICS to accelerator operations and the machine safety system as required [7].
+The accelerator system groups will be provided access to control the valve so the isolation valves can be closed in case of vacuum failure.
 The logic of the valve control will be such that either the machine or Hall D may close the valves but they can only be opened if both parties enable the valves [10].